 10 Tips That’ll Help You Finally Nail The Whole Portion Control Thing

-All the cocktails, holiday parties, and tempting treats can make December seem like a month loaded with waistline booby traps.
+All the wine (or what’s left of it), Netflix ‘n snack, and tempting baked treats can make lockdown seem like a time loaded with waistline booby traps.
 When you’re an old hand at ignoring your body’s stop signs, it’s easier to pile your plate.
 Here’s how to avoid those overeating pit-falls.

 1. Fill a (small) plate